royalghost/royalghost.github.io/coaching/system-design.md

 ---
 layout: page
+title: System Design Interview Guide for Senior Roles at Big Tech Companies
 ---

-# System Design Interview Guide for Senior Roles at Big Tech Companies

 ## 1. Introduction
 System design interviews are a crucial part of the hiring process for senior engineering roles at big tech companies.
 They assess your ability to design large-scale distributed systems and evaluate your technical knowledge, problem-solving skills, and communication abilities.